valory-xyz/open-operator-aks/README.md

 [^1]: If you wish to deploy on another AWS Region, you need to modify the Terraform variable `deployment_region` in the file `./cloud_resources/aws/docker_compose/variables.tf`.
 You also need to provide a valid Amazon Machine Image (AMI) ID for that region (resource `aws_instance` in the file `./cloud_resources/aws/docker_compose/main.tf`), otherwise the deployment process will fail on `terraform apply`.

 The repository is prepared to easily deploy your service [using GitHub actions](#deploy-the-service-using-github-actions).
-You can also clone the repository locally on your machine and [executing the commands manually]((#deploy-the-service-using-the-cli)).
+You can also clone the repository locally on your machine and [execute the commands manually]((#deploy-the-service-using-the-cli)).

 <p align="center">
    <img src="./docs/images/deploy-steps.svg">